prashant-singh-2001/ims/SECURITY.md

 ## Supported versions

-This project has not yet cut a tagged release (the working version is `0.1.0-SNAPSHOT`).
-Security fixes are applied to the `main` branch only — there is no older release line to backport to.
+`v0.3.0` is the current tagged release.
+Security fixes are applied to the `main` branch only — there is no older release line maintained in parallel, so please upgrade to the latest tag before reporting an issue already fixed there.

 ## What this application handles